Posting Workers to EU

 Directive 2018/957/EU amending Directive 96/71/EC: new obligations

-Posted workers are entitled to the applicable remuneration as defined by law in the host state, including overtime pay, in addition to the minimum wage applicable in that state.
+Employees assigned abroad are entitled to the applicable remuneration as defined by law in the Host State, including overtime pay, in addition to the minimum wage applicable in that State.

-The remuneration applicable in an EU Member State is the amount of money, determined by the national law and/or practice of the Member State where the worker is posted representing all the constituent elements of remuneration rendered mandatory by national law regulation or administrative provision, or by collective agreements.
+The remuneration applicable in an EU Member State is the amount of money, determined by the national law and/or practice of the Member State where the worker is sent.
+It includes all the constituent elements of remuneration rendered mandatory by national law, regulations or administrative provisions, or by collective agreements.

-Posted workers will also benefit from further conditions established by the legislation of the state on whose territory the services are provided, such as the conditions relating to accommodation, allowances or reimbursement of travel, in accordance with domestic legislation or collective bargaining agreements.
+Workers assigned abroad will also benefit from further conditions established by the legislation of the State on whose territory the services are provided, such as the conditions relating to accommodation, allowances or reimbursement of travel, in accordance with domestic legislation or collective bargaining agreements.

 In some cases, it may be mandatory to apply for a work permit or visa before the assignment.

-A notification of posting may be mandatory for the posting in another EU country.
-The posting declaration will inform the Host Country Authorities that the posting will take place in its territory.
+A notification of posting may be mandatory to post workers to another EU country.
+The declaration will inform the Host Country Authorities that the assignment will take place in its territory.

 Furthermore, it will inform them that both the sending company and the worker are fulfilling the obligations for the interested country.